 To illustrate our concern with inflating occupied range with spurious packs, we call attention to survey block 167 in the winter 2020-2021 population report.
-Survey block 167 appeared in the report for 2020-2021 [55] but not in the report for 2021-2022

-[21], with no explanation for its omission.
+Survey block 167 appeared in the report for 2020-2021 (55) but not in the report for 2021-2022 (21), with no explanation for its omission.
 No surveys were conducted there in winter 2021-2022 [Figure 5, p.
-18 in WDNR [21]], yet it is included in pack-occupied wolf range and core range [Figures 6, 7, and 13 in WDNR [21]].
-The latter figures show occupancy probabilities, wolf density estimates, and included and excluded survey blocks.
-Indeed, there is a probability of occupancy of survey block 167 in Figure 6 despite no snow-track survey there, no anecdotal observation of wolves there [Figure 1, p.
-14 in WDNR [21]], and no verified complaints of domesticated animal loss there in 2021-2022 [Figure 2, p.
-15 in WDNR [21]].
-This is direct evidence that WDNR [21] used data from prior years to estimate wolf numbers.
+18 in (21)], yet it is included in pack-occupied wolf range and core range [Figures 6, 7, and 13 in (21)].
+The latter figures show occupancy probabilities, wolf density estimates, and included and excluded survey blocks respectively.
+Indeed, there is a probability of occupancy of survey block 167 in Figure 6 despite no snow-track survey there, no anecdotal observation of wolves there [Figure 1, p.14 in (21)], and no verified complaints of domesticated animal loss there in 2021-2022 [Figure 2, p.15 in (21)].
+This is direct evidence that (21) used data from prior years to estimate wolf numbers.
 Survey block 167 is only unique in its obvious position outside the main population range, making it obvious on visual inspection.
 Currently, we have no way of knowing how many other survey blocks were populated with wolf tracks from years before the February 2021 wolf-hunt.

-Finally, for occupied range, we have concerns about neighboring and included jurisdictions whose wolves should not legally be included in the state-wide count [56].
+Finally, for occupied range, we have concerns about neighboring and included jurisdictions whose wolves should not legally be included in the statewide count (56).
 A basic principle of spatial models such as the SOM is to accommodate the boundaries with unoccupied or unstudied areas, such as Michigan, Minnesota, large bodies of water such as Lake Superior, and tribal reservations such as Menominee County.
 Exclusion of these regions and care in handling adjacent areas would avoid simulating wolves that do not exist or double-counting wolves counted by neighboring jurisdictions.
-However, WDNR's [21] report and Stauffer et al.'s [22] model are not transparent on these issues.
+However, (21, 22) are not transparent on these issues.
 If a wolf pack territory were simulated to overlap any of these neighboring areas, the statewide count would overestimate the wolf population size by counting an area as occupied by a pack full-time when it was in fact unoccupied water or claimed by neighboring jurisdictions.
 The SOM grid cells neighboring those problematic areas should be deleted to avoid the state claiming wolves that spend most of their time in non-Wisconsin areas, especially tribal reservations.
 In sum, we have numerous concerns about overestimation bias and arbitrary and capricious inclusion and exclusion criteria.

 The extent of the overestimate is impossible for us to disentangle without greater transparency from the WDNR.
-One dubious result is that the number of packs remain virtually unchanged between years: 292 packs in 2020-2021 and 288 packs in 2021-2022.
-We surmise the introduction of data from winter 2020 to 2021 (and earlier years) raises the likelihood that WDNR's [21] report populates the state with simulated wolves.
-Due to lack of transparency about the number of data points collected prior to December 2021, inclusion or exclusion of other jurisdictions' wolves, and how the WDNR handled surveys that counted only one wolf (in the majority of efforts in that block), we cannot correct how much their overestimation bias inflates the state wolf population.
+One dubious result is that the number of packs remain virtually unchanged between years: 292 packs in 2020-2021, and 288 packs in 2021-2022.
+We surmise the introduction of data from winter 2020-2021 (and earlier years) raises the likelihood that (21) populates the state with simulated wolves.
+Due to lack of transparency about the number of data points collected prior to December 2021, inclusion or exclusion of other jurisdictions' wolves, and how the WDNR handled surveys that counted only one wolf (in the majority of efforts in that block), we cannot correct how much their over-estimation bias inflates the state wolf population.

-6. Occupancy model
+Occupancy model